Installing Axiom Chrome Extension

 Getting started with basic browser automation

-# Installing Axiom Chrome Extension
+# Install the Axiom Chrome Extension

 Axiom requires a Chrome extension to build automations.